The Mathematical Basics and the Results of the Theory of physical structures

 If we substitute in the functional equation (9.31) the infinitely small transfor- \ mations (9.29), differentiate it with respect to each of the four parameters $\alpha, \beta, \gamma, \delta$ and assign zero values to them, then with respect to the two-point invariant a system of four differential equations

 appears where $\omega=1,2,3,4$, with the operators (9.30).

 Since the differential equations (9.32) are ones linear homogeneous in the partial derivatives of the second order, they may be solved by the method of characteristics.
 For the first and the fourth equations of the system, the respective equations of characteristics are $dx/x=-d\xi/\xi, \ dy/y=-d\eta/\eta$ and have the integrals $x\xi=$ const, $y\eta=$ const.
 We shall substitute the general solution $f=\theta(x\xi,y\eta)$ of the first and the fourth equations of the system (9.32), where $\theta(u,v)$ is an arbitrary function of two variables, into the second and third equations: $\theta_u-\theta_v=0$.
 This equation is also solved by the method of characteristics, and its general solution is the expression $\theta(u,v)=\chi(u+v)$, where $\chi$ is an arbitrary function of only one variable with the derivative $\chi'$ which is unequal to zero.
-Thus, the two-point invariant, as the solution of the system of differential equations (9.32) with the operators (9.30) is
+Thus, the two-point invariant, as